-- The characteristics of living things
+• The characteristics of living things

 - Forms of energy sources

 - Changes in living things and materials

 - Significant patterns

-Practical experiences are designed to promote curiosity and the need to discover more about scientific elements of our world.
+Practical experiences through the use of Developing Experts are designed to promote curiosity and the need to discover more about scientific elements of our world.
 Children are taught to become inquisitive and independent learners and, being one of our core subjects, follows the National Curriculum requirements.

 Key scientific terminology is introduced in each lesson and knowledge will be built upon throughout the school.
-Pupils are encouraged to work scientifically and will able to carry out simple tests and experiments using equipment and to gather and record data.
+Pupils are encouraged to work scientifically and will be able to carry out simple tests and experiments using equipment and to gather and record data.
 Visits by specialists such as those from our feeder secondary schools enhance the delivery of our science curriculum.